-- (d) A director or connected person may receive interest on money lent to the charity at a reasonable and proper rate which must be 2% (or more) per annum below the base rate of a clearing bank to be selected by the directors - (e) A director or connected person may receive rent for premises let by the director or connected person to the charity.
+- (d) A director or connected person may receive interest on money lent to the charity at a reasonable and proper rate which must be not more than the Bank of England bank rate (also known as the base rate) - (e) A director or connected person may receive rent for premises let by the director or connected person to the charity.
 The amount of the rent and the other terms of the lease must be reasonable and proper.
 The director concerned must withdraw from any meeting at which such a proposal or the rent or other terms of the lease are under discussion. - (f) A director or connected person may take part in the normal trading and fundraising activities of the charity on the same terms as members of the public